-The Management of COUNTRY BANKERS LIFE INSURANCE CORPORATION is responsible for all information and representations contained in the Annual Income Tax Return for the year ended December 31, 2022.
+The Management of COUNTRY BANKERS LIFE INSURANCE CORPORATION is responsible for all information and representations contained in the Annual Income Tax Return for the year ended December 31, 2023.
 Management is likewise responsible for all information and representations contained in the financial statements accompanying the Annual Income Tax Return covering the same reporting period.
 Furthermore, the Management is responsible for all information and representations contained in all the other tax returns filed for the reporting period, including, but not limited to the value added tax and/or percentage tax returns, withholding tax returns, documentary stamp tax returns, and any and all other tax returns.

-In this regard, the Management affirms that the attached audited financial statements for the year ended December 31, 2022 and the accompanying Annual Income Tax Return are in accordance with the books and records of COUNTRY BANKERS LIFE INSURANCE CORPORATION, complete and correct in all material respects.
+In this regard, the Management affirms that the attached audited financial statements for the year ended December 31, 2023 and the accompanying Annual Income Tax Return are in accordance with the books and records of COUNTRY BANKERS LIFE INSURANCE CORPORATION, complete and correct in all material respects.
 Management likewise affirms that:

-- (a) the Annual Income Tax Return has been prepared in accordance with the provisions of the National Internal Revenue Code as amended, and pertinent tax regulations and other issuances of the Department of Finance and the Bureau of Internal Revenue; - (b) any disparity of figures in the submitted reports arising from the preparation of financial statements pursuant to financial accounting standards and the preparation of the income tax return pursuant to tax accounting rules has been reported as reconciling items and maintained in the company's book and records with the requirements of Revenue Regulations No. 8-2007 and other relevant issuances; - (c) the COUNTRY BANKERS LIFE INSURANCE CORPORATION has filed all applicable tax returns, reports and statements required to be filed under Philippine tax laws for the reporting period, and all taxes and other impositions shown thereon to be due and payable have been paid for the reporting period, except those contested in good faith.
+(a) the Annual In National Interr nal Revenue Code has been prepared in a as amended, and pertind d the Bureau of Internal ent tax regulations a provisions of the and other issuances (b) any disparity of figures in the submitted reports arisi ing from the prepa ration of financial statements pur suant to financial l accounting standards a and the preparation of the income tax return pursuan t to tax accounting g rules has been reported as reconciling items and maintained in with the requirements o f Revenue Regulation ons No. 8-2007 and other relevant IFE INSURANCE CO DPODATION has filed all applicable tax returns, re reporting perio eports and statem od, and all taxes ar nents required to be file and other impositions should, except those contested ed under Philippine wn thereon to be due tax laws for the BI - Prinam 2 in good iuiui.
+MA.
+VICTORIA 9 Chairwoman a .u ROMEQ G. V FLASONEZ Presi